aakar4891/econnect/README.md

 econnect
 ========

-This is a social network concept of educational website.
+This is a social networking concept of educational website.

 <h3>Technologies Used:</h3>